Death and state funeral of Elizabeth II: Reactions

 Charles III paid tribute to his "darling Mama" in an address to the UK and Commonwealth on 9 September.
 On 9 September, all flags at royal residences were ordered to be lowered to half-mast except the Royal Standard, which continued to fly at full mast wherever the current monarch was in residence.
 All royal residences were closed to the public until after the state funeral had occurred.
 An online book of condolence was set up by the royal website.
 In a written statement on 18 September, the King thanked the public for their support, and a previously unseen photograph of the Queen from May 2022 was published by the Palace.

 On 9 September, the UK government published guidance on details surrounding the national mourning period, stating that businesses, public service, sports fixtures and public venues were not obliged to close.
 A 96-gun salute was fired in Hyde Park by the King's Troop, Royal Horse Artillery, at the Tower of London by the Honourable Artillery Company, at Edinburgh Castle by the Royal Artillery, at Cardiff Castle and Stonehenge by the 104th Regiment Royal Artillery, at Caernarfon Castle, at York Museum Gardens, and on board Royal Navy ships.
 Bells tolled at Westminster Abbey, St Paul's Cathedral, and other churches across the UK, Australia, the United States, the Bahamas, and Canada.
-At Windsor Castle the Sebastopol Bell, which is only rung to mark the deaths of senior royals, tolled 96 times to mark the years of the Queen's life.
+At Windsor Castle, the Sebastopol Bell, which is rung only to mark the deaths of senior royals, tolled 96 times to mark the years of the Queen's life.